-There is no maximum time frame for the Business Administration Higher Apprenticeship.
+There is no maximum time frame for the achievement of the Higher Apprenticeship in Management and Leadership.

 However, it is a requirement that learners should be on programmes for a minimum of 12 months.
-Individual circumstances (such as significant prior learning or the requirement to deliver some basic skills training first) will result in a shorter or longer period of learning.
-The amount of time the apprenticeship takes will also be influenced by the opportunities available within the workplace and the level of support given by employers and learning providers.
+Individual circumstances (such as significant prior learning or the requirement to deliver some basic skills training first) may result in a shorter or longer period of learning.
+The amount of time the apprenticeship takes will also be influenced by the opportunities available in the workplace and the level of support given by employers and learning providers.